MetalBlockchain/metal-docs/docs/dapps/nfts/intro-to-erc721s.md

 This tutorial will start you with a basic [ERC-721 (NFT)](https://eips.ethereum.org/EIPS/eip-721) smart contract on the Avalanche Network, regardless of your previous development experience.
-We'll deploy our NFT on the Metal Fuji Testnet and view it on the MetalScan Testnet Explorer.
+We'll deploy our NFT on the Metal Tahoe Testnet and view it on the MetalScan Testnet Explorer.
 Note that these aren't transferable to the Mainnet.
 However, once you feel comfortable launching your project, you can do so on Metal Mainnet and list it on an NFT marketplace.